Gianna Talone

-Gianna Talone Sullivan is a clinical pharmacist by profession and is the author of a series of books called I am your Jesus of Mercy that report visions of Jesus and Mary.
+Gianna Talone Sullivan is a clinical pharmacist by profession and is the author of a series of books called I Am Your Jesus of Mercy that report visions of Jesus and Mary.

 Philanthropy

-In 1991, Talone-Sullivan founded the non-profit mobile medical clinic, Mission of Mercy, a non-profit charitable organization that provides free medical care, dental care, and prescriptions to under-served populations.
+In 1991, Talone-Sullivan founded Mission of Mercy, a non-profit charitable organization that provides free medical care, dental care, and prescriptions to under-served populations.

 Messages

-Talone claimed to have received 250 messages between 1988 and 1995 which spoke about spiritual formation and the tenets of the Catholic faith.
+Talone claimed to have received 250 messages from Jesus between 1988 and 1995 which spoke about spiritual formation and the tenets of the Catholic faith.
 On January 26, 1989, Talone described how Jesus taught her the difference between envy and jealousy, in that jealousy is pure hatred and that envy is the path that leads to jealousy.

 The message she claimed to receive on December 13, 1989, carried a similar tone and advocated faithfulness.
 It stated that fidelity is the strongest bond between mankind and the Holy Trinity.
 The notions of self-abandonment to God and trust in Jesus are repeated throughout the messages.

-She also reported hundreds of messages from Mary, whom she describes as a beautiful woman usually dressed in a white or gold robe, with dark brown hair and blue eyes.
-She says that sometimes, Mary holds a rosary; on occasion, she carries the infant Jesus.
+She also reported over 3000 messages from Mary, whom she describes as a beautiful woman usually dressed in a white or gold robe, with dark brown hair and blue eyes.
+She says that sometimes, Mary holds a rosary; and on occasion, she carries the infant Jesus.
 Sometimes Mary speaks in English, and on a few occasions, in Italian.
 On December 30, 1989, she wrote that the Blessed Virgin invited everyone to follow Jesus by praying with their hearts.

 On August 19, 1992, she wrote a message that she attributed to Jesus: "I am truly guiding you if you trust that I am.
 This is self-abandonment to the Providence of God."
 The phrase "I am" appears frequently in the messages and is part of the title of the book series, I Am Your Jesus of Mercy.